steventhorne/legendmud_tintin/README.md

 The prompt module will capture the prompt and keep a single copy at the bottom of the screen.
 This module will not work out of the box.
 You will need to acquire my prompt in order to use it.

-If you want to acquire my prompt, enter the game and type `prompt acquire Svartur`.
+If you want to use my custom prompt, make sure the prompt module is enabled in the user.config and type `initprompt`.
 **Note**: this will replace your prompt.
 Save a backup of your prompt code somewhere if you need it.

 ## Chat Module